Chapter 1: Basic Python#

 1.6.5 Tuples#

-Tuples are another object type similar to lists except that they are immutable… that is to say, they cannot be changed once created.
-They look similar a list except that they use parentheses instead of square brackets.
+Tuples are another object type similar to lists except that they are immutable - that is to say, they cannot be changed once created.
+They look similar to a list except that they use parentheses instead of square brackets.
 So what use is an unchangeable list-like object?
 There are times when you might want data inside your code, but you do not want to accidentally change it.
 Think of it as something similar to locking a file on your computer to avoid accidentally making modifications.
 While this features is not strictly necessary, it may be a prudent practice in some situation in case you make a mistake.

 Below is a tuple containing the energy in joules of the first five hydrogen atomic orbitals.
 There is no need to change this data in your code, so fixing it in a tuple makes sense.
 Indexing and slicing work exactly the same in tuples as they do in string and lists, so we can use this tuple to quickly calculate the energy difference between any pair of atomic orbitals.